jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 Essentially it takes "data" and emits digital pulses (a.k.a. [line code](https://en.wikipedia.org/wiki/Line_code)).
-Usually UART takes one byte at a time and emits the bits in [NZR](https://en.wikipedia.org/wiki/Non-return-to-zero) format, but there are other variations.
+Usually UART takes one byte at a time and emits the bits in [NZR](https://en.wikipedia.org/wiki/Non-return-to-zero) format, but there are other formats.

 Examples:
 * <https://en.wikipedia.org/wiki/8250_UART>

 ## Serial
-[Serial communication](https://en.wikipedia.org/wiki/Serial_communication) is the idea of sending one bit at a time over a interface.
+[Serial communication](https://en.wikipedia.org/wiki/Serial_communication) is the idea of sending one bit at a time over an interface.
 This is usually done over a single wire but there are more complex ways (e.g. USB where there are is a "twisted pair" of wires).
 This is a opposed to [parallel communication](https://en.wikipedia.org/wiki/Parallel_communication) where multiple bits are sent at once (which requires multiple wires).

 UART is asynchronous in the sense that the device on the sending end and the device on the receiving end are not synchronized using for example a shared clock.

-Often the term "UART" and "serial" will be used interchangably to refer to the full setup (hardware, cable, protocol, communication, etc.).
+Often the term "UART" and "serial" will be used interchangeably to refer to the full setup (hardware, cable, protocol, communication, etc.).

 There are multiple protocols that fall in the category of serial communication and many are typically implemented some form of UART-component.
 See for example [here](https://en.wikipedia.org/wiki/Serial_port).